cholm-hansen/StreamCatalogs/README.md

 f = h5py.File(root + "cluster_info.hdf5", "r")
 ```

 `f` will now contain keys starting from 0 and going up to the number of streams in the current chosen halo.
 Each key represents an individual stream.
+For more details see the `example.ipynb` notebook.

 The available data for each stream and their units are described below.